LeanKit-Labs/autohost/README.md

 	noCookie: false, // disables cookies
 	noBody: false, // disables body parsing
 	noCrossOrigin: false, // disables cross origin
-	anonymous: [], // add paths or url patterns that bypass authentication and authorization }
+	anonymous: [] // add paths or url patterns that bypass authentication and authorization }
 ```

+Please refer to the [session](#session) section for information on additional configuration options that control how the session is configured.

 ### AuthProvider
 There are already two available auth provider libraries available: